nathanieljevans/GSNN/docs/methods/index.rst

 Graph Structured Neural Network (GSNN)
 --------------------------------------

-Graph Structured Neural Networks (GSNN) were originally designed to model biological signalling networks by **constraining** a neural network with the structure described by a user-defined *graph* :math:`\mathcal{G}`.
+Graph Structured Neural Networks (GSNN) were originally designed to model biological signaling networks by **constraining** a neural network with the structure described by a user-defined *graph* :math:`\mathcal{G}`.
 The graph encodes the molecular entities (*nodes*) and their interactions (*edges*), thereby defining which variables may directly influence each other during learning.
+The GSNN architecture is best conceptualized of as univariate edge features that are transformed over sequential layer operations.
+The transformations are constrained by the user-defined graph and the function nodes learn relationships between input and output edges.
+This approach effectively handles cyclic graphs and can scale to deep networks able to propagate information long distances through the graph.

 The architecture employs three types of nodes: